Mose742/portfolio/README.md

 <!--Section 1: Introduce your self-->
 ## ABOUT ME

 Hello!
 I'm Moses Okumu, a data analyst and visualization expert.
-With experience across humanitarian, health and research, I help organizations solve challenges and unlock growth through data demand and information use.
+With experience across humanitarian, health and research.
+I help organizations solve challenges and unlock growth through data demand and information use.

 <!--Mention your top/relevant skills here - core and soft skills-->
 ## WHAT I DO

-*As Impact Systems Officer at World relief, i transform data into actionable insights using Power BI, R, Python and Excell.*
+As Impact Systems Officer at World relief, i transform data into actionable insights using Power BI, R, Python and Excel.

 <!--Section 2: List 3-4 key projects-->
 ## MY PORTFOLIO

 *Projects I have worked on.*

-**Predictive Modeling and Hypothesis Testing using Titanic Dataset.**
+**Life expectancies 2007, Gapminder dataset.**
 ![image](1 anietie etuk data analytics car project.jpeg)

 The sinking of the Titanic is one of the most infamous shipwrecks in history.